-then sings my soul-

 CHANCEL CHOIR

-The Chancel Choir rehearses on Sunday at 4 pm in the Choir Room.
-This choir leads in worship at the 9 am service except on the last Sunday of each month when they lead at 11 am.
+The Chancel Choir rehearses on Monday at 5:30 pm in the Choir Room located on the second floor of Wesley Hall.
+This choir leads in worship on most Sundays mornings.
 Our membership is composed of many skill levels with one common purpose – to sing with grace in our hearts to the Lord and to proclaim the joy of the Christian life through music.
 We present a wide diversity of musical styles.
 Besides making music together, there is a true sense of family within our choir membership.
 The Chancel Choir offers many opportunities to raise your voice in thanks and praise to God.
 There is a place for YOU!

 We asked several of our choir members to identify some of the advantages they have discovered about being a member of our Chancel Choir.
 Some of their responses were: